Frequently Asked Questions

 When can I talk?

 It’s the horrible nightmare scenario in your head.
 You’re going to a classical music concert, will sit in silence for two hours and have no idea when it’s appropriate to clap.
-Not at CMDetroit!
+Not at Chamber Music Detroit!
 We are a social group of listeners who love to talk about anything and everything between works and in the lobby before, during intermission, and after the concert.
 Of course, when artists are performing we encourage you to just listen, but otherwise to meet and chat with some new friends!

 When can I clap?